degatchi/Blockchain-Alpha/readme.md

 - Community > Product.
 Make sure products are being shipped, etc. However, without a community, the product is non-existent.
 It's much harder to bring back community members then it is to get them.
 - Be transparent.
 If you need more time to ship, announce that.
 Investors do not want to be left in the dark.
 Not being transparent will deter investors.
 - UNDERPROMISE + OVERDELIVER.
 Overpromising + overdelivering doesn't big as much as much excitement as underpromising + overpromising.
+- Think about what you're promising before you do it and make sure you follow through.
+Never back yourself into a corner.
 - Know what you're talking about to gain confidence of investors
 - Don't bite off more than you can chew (i.e, roadmap)
 - Instead of making a roadmap, have a dev board of what is underdevelopment with no deadline.
 Deadlines cause stress and if not delivered (very possible due to unexpected errors, irl stuff, etc) investors will lose faith.